learn-anything/learn-anything/readme.md

 ```

 > [!NOTE]
-> bun setup is not yet done but will be a command to fully bootstrap a local working env for the project, without it, running `bun web` is impossible yet
+> bun setup is not yet done but will be a command to fully bootstrap a local working env for the project

 ```
 bun setup